usnistgov/DataPipelineTestArchitecture/README.md

   - `curl -d @$KafkaConfig/connect-mtconnect-source.json -H "Content-Type: application/json" -X POST http://localhost:8083/connectors`
 - watch your data stream into kafka for hours on end
   - `$KAFKA/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic M80104K162N_XML --from-beginning`
+- *Note: * You'll need to create and configure a separate .json file for each set of agents you want to connect to
+  - It may make sense to configure a separate .json for each agent (tbd how to manage the config files)

 ### 3b) Connecting to MTConnect Adapter